Faculty Tutorial: Examples of Plagiarism

 of Paraphrase

-Changing the words of an original source & using the author's ideas with attempts to acknowledge the material's source(s), but without correctly citing
+Changing the words of an original source and using the author's ideas with attempts to acknowledge the material's source(s), but without correctly citing

 Misrepresentation of